 Here are 5 emerging people-first leadership roles that improve employee experience and increase wellness across the healthcare industry...

-Leadership has been trending away from profit-first toward a people-first, consumer-centric focus for some time because when people are valued, profits follow.
+Recent years have taught us that putting employees first is critical for the success of any organization.
+Healthcare leadership has been trending away from profit-first toward a people-centric, consumer-driven focus for some time because when people are valued, profits follow.
 Successful healthcare organizations recognize that people want to work where they feel supported.
 Happy, engaged employees are more productive, loyal, and achieve better results.
 By being in tune with their team, leaders can be more empathetic and compassionate, allowing them to provide real-time solutions to reduce burnout.
 With this support, the quality of patient care is maintained and often improved.

-How can organizations support people-first leadership?
+How can leadership put people first?
 By creating employee experience roles dedicated to improving the well-being of the workforce and transforming culture.
-Here are 5 emerging people-first roles helping healthcare organizations focus on team engagement and cultivate a culture of wellness.
+And once you've identified the need, you can fill the gap by identifying authentic leadership qualities in the hiring process.
+Here are 5 people-first leadership roles in healthcare boosting team engagement and helping organizations focus on enhancing wellness.

 1. Chief Wellness Officer